Did You Know About These Tales Associated With The Aurora Lights?

 These lights are commonly seen in Higher latitudes and in areas near the equator, as the solar activity is higher in the equatorial zone.

-The electromagnetic radiation and highly energized particle emitted by the sun as solar winds, at times enter the earth’s atmospheric system at the two poles.
+The electromagnetic radiation and highly energized particles emitted by the sun as solar winds, at times enter the earth’s atmospheric system at the two poles.

 The solar wind particles then collide with the gas molecule in the atmosphere and exchange energy in the form of electrons.

 Any excess energy is thus emitted as light.
-The lights change shape, colors, appear as bands, rays or pulsate in the sky.
+The lights change shape, and colors, and appear as bands, rays, or pulsate in the sky.

 Today as astronomical science has evolved we know why these lights are formed.
 But these lights have been observed on our planet since ages.

-Back then, our ancestors didn’t really know what to interpret of these lights.
+Back then, our ancestors didn’t really know how to interpret these lights.
 People from diverse places had a very diverse take on Auroras.

-Here are a few myth and legends associated with the Aurora Lights:
+Here are a few myths and legends associated with the Aurora Lights

 The Chinese believed that the aurora lights in the sky were good.
 The evil dragons fought in the sky and breathed fire across the heavens.

 The Japanese, on the other hand, associated the lights with childbirth.
-They believed that a baby born under the Northern lights will be blessed with good looks, intelligence, and good fortune.
+They believed that a baby born under the Northern lights would be blessed with good looks, intelligence, and good fortune.

 Even the Icelandic people related the aurora lights to childbirth.